 Some rehab support groups even encourage family therapy so that your loved ones can become more involved in your treatment.
 You will also have access to Wi-Fi and your mobile phone to keep in contact with relatives during your treatment.

-When it comes to choosing inpatient or outpatient alcohol rehab treatment, every person is different, so what works for one person may not be the preference of another.
+When it comes to choosing inpatient or outpatient alcohol treatment, every person is different, so what works for one person may not be the preference of another.

 Speak to a member of our admissions team to find out more about your options by calling 0151 268 6992.